Is Home Warranty Tax Deductible? What Homeowners and Landlords Need to Know

 Secure

-Home Warranties & Taxes: The Short Answer
+Home Warranties and Taxes: The Short Answer

 Understanding this distinction can save landlords real money every year, while also helping primary homeowners avoid incorrectly claiming a deduction that could trigger an audit.
+For a deeper look at how the product itself works, see our complete home warranty guide.

 What the IRS Says About Home Warranties

-For a home warranty to be deductible, the property it covers must be used for income-generating purposes — such as a rental property or a qualifying home office.
+For a home warranty to be deductible, the property it covers must be used for income-generating purposes, such as a rental property or a qualifying home office.

-What Expenses ARE Deductible for Primary Homeowners?
+What Expenses ARE Deductible for Primary Homeowners in 2026?

-Deductible Expense Details
+Deductible Expense 2026 Details

-Mortgage Interest Deductible on loan balances up to $750,000 (post-Dec.
-2017 loans)
+Mortgage Interest Deductible on loan balances up to $750,000 (or $375,000 if married filing separately); cap now made permanent under the OBBBA

 Mortgage Points Origination fees paid to secure your home loan

 Note: Home warranties and standard homeowners insurance premiums do not appear on this list for personal residences.
+To understand how these products differ, read our guide on home insurance vs home warranty.

 Don't Confuse These Two